goobil/anuevents/docs/phase-2-organizer-monetization.md

 Goal: Add deeper organizer features, monetization channels, and productivity tools that allow organizers to manage events at scale and pay for promotions.

-# Phase 2 — Organizer Tools & Monetization (6–10 weeks)

-Goal: Add deeper organizer features, monetization channels, and productivity tools that allow organizers to manage events at scale and pay for promotions.

 Scope & Deliverables

 - Organizer profiles: rich bio, social links, analytics dashboard